ujala-singh/selfhosted-jira-accountID/README.md

 - None

 ### Inputs
-- `useremail` - Email of the USer
+- `useremail` - Email of the User

 ### Outputs
-- `accountID` - Account ID of the USer
+- `accountID` - Account ID of the User

 ### Reads fields from config file at $HOME/jira/config.yml
 - `issue`